omegarhovega/nvidia-purchase-system/cookie-prep/Readme.md

 1. **Product Scanner**: The scanner uses these cookies to check product availability
 2. **Purchase Core**: The captured cookies enable the purchase core to authenticate with NVIDIA
+3. **Coordinator**: The nvidia_purchase_coordinator.py now features improved real-time output capturing for all cookie-prep messages, with proper formatting and log level identification

 ## Usage